This Sling TV review takes a look at the packages, channels and cost of this frugal Cable TV alternative.

 Frequently Asked Questions

-No, you can watch Sling TV on your television using a streaming device like Roku, Apple TV, Chomecast or Fire TV.
+- Do I need a Smart TV?
+No, you can watch on your television using a streaming device like Roku, Apple TV, Chomecast, Fire TV and XBox.
 Alternatively you could watch Sling on most phones, tablets and computers without a television.

-Video streaming services in general use a lot of data so if you’re using your phone to watch Sling TV be sure you’re on an unlimited data plan or WiFi before streaming any video service.
+- Does Sling use a lot of data?
+All video streaming services use a lot of data so if you’re on a capped data plan, be sure to monitor your usage or switch to an unlimited data plan or WiFi before streaming any video service.